 Keeping the PEG-tube in Place

 If the feeding tube comes out, the stoma or opening may begin to close.
 To prevent this problem, tape the tube to your abdomen or use the fixation device.
 A new tube should be placed right away.
 Call your provider for advice on next steps.

-Your provider can train you or your caregiver to rotate the gastrostomy tube when you are cleaning.
-This prevents it from sticking to the side of stoma and opening leading to the stomach.
+Your provider can train you or your caregiver to rotate the gastrostomy tube when you are cleaning it.
+This prevents it from sticking to the side of the stoma and opening that leads to the stomach.

 - Make note of the mark or guide number of where the tube exits the stoma.